James Wilkinson: Marriages

 Wilkinson married Ann Biddle (1742–1807) of the prominent Biddle family of Philadelphia on November 12, 1778, in Philadelphia.
 She was a first cousin of Charles Biddle, an associate of Aaron Burr, and Wilkinson's marriage to the dynamic Biddle helped his career as a politician and general.
 She died on February 23, 1807.

 The couple had four sons: John (1780–1796), James Biddle (c.
-1783–1813), Joseph Biddle (1789–1865), and Walter (born 1791).
-James and Walter both served as Captains in the US Army.
+1783–1813), Joseph Biddle (1785–1865), and Walter (born 1791).
+James and Walter both served as captains in the U.S. Army.

 On March 5, 1810, Wilkinson married Celestine Laveau Trudeau, widow of Thomas Urquhart and daughter of Charles Laveau Trudeau.
-They were the parents of twin girls Marie Isabel and Elizabeth Stephanie.
+They were the parents of twin girls Marie Isabel and Elizabeth Stephanie as well as a son, Theodore.
 Celestine's father, known in Louisiana as Don Carlos Trudeau, had served in the Spanish government of New Orleans.
 When the United States gained control of the city, he remained in New Orleans and anglicized his name.

 Marie Isabel Wilkinson died in infancy.
-Elizabeth Stephanie Wilkinson (1816-1871) married Professor Toussaint Francois Bigot (1794-1869) in 1833.
+Elizabeth Stephanie Wilkinson (1816–1871) married Professor Toussaint Francois Bigot (1794–1869) in 1833.
+Theodore J. Wilkinson (1819–1853) resided in New Orleans.